The motivation behind Spex

 - Refinement types -- validation logic;

-- Model definitions -- fakes rather than mocks and better fuzzing.
+- Model definitions -- fakes rather than mocks and better fuzzing;

-OpenAPI and Protobuf describe the interface of one machine, but what about the topology?
-I.e. which machine talks to which machine?
+- OpenAPI and Protobuf describe the interface of one machine, but what

-- Linters that ensures global consistancy;
+- Linters that ensures global consistency;

 - More complete documentation with diagrams for visualising how components are connected;